kjolley/BIGSdb_documentation/dbase_setup.rst

   * URL of web root, which can be relative or absolute.
 This is used to provide a hyperlinked item in the dropdown menu.
 Default '/'.

+* webroot_label

+  * Label text for the breadcrumb link defined by the webroot value.

 .. _isolate_xml_field: